kyeotsuka/password-toolbox/README.md

 # Python Password Toolbox

-A command-line toolkit for generating secure passwords and analysing their strength based on modern cybersecurity principles.
+A command-line toolbox for generating secure passwords and analysing their strength based on modern cyber security principles.
 This project demonstrates best practices in Python object-oriented design, secure coding, and adherence to current standards like the NIST Digital Identity Guidelines.

 ## Features